FluffyBullet/FLOWMEER/README.md

 ## __Introduction__

-For my fith project on my level 5 course of full stack developer, I I have chosen to create a new social feature application witht he name FLOWMEER.
+For my fith project on my level 5 course of full stack developer, I I have chosen to create a new social feature application with the name FLOWMEER.

 |Link to the live website is here:||
 |----|----|